ParetoNetwork/ParetoIntelDeploymentContract/README.md

 # Distribute Fee rewards
+## The Distribute Fee Rewards script is independent of the Truffle project.
+You should be able to run the script without getting the Truffle project to build.
+## You will need to do a npm install at the root directory of the project to resolve all of the node modules include ethereum-tx
-You will set the following fields in config.js under script directory
+## You will set the following fields in config.js under script directory
 ```
 "intelAddress" will be set to the Intel contract's address
 ```